Arabian-Persian Gulf Coastal Plain Desert: Flora and fauna

 95% of the territory is bare ground or sparse vegetation.
 The vegetation is small shrubs, grass tussocks, and occasional larger shrubs of Tamarisk.
 Vegetation near the coast is characterized by Haloxylotea salicornici and Suaedetea deserti.
 Further inland the vegetation is characterized by Hammadetea salicornici.
 The most widespread shrubs are Rhanterium epapposum, Haloxylon salicornicum, and Calligonum comosum.
-Common grasses are Panicum turgidum and Mediterranean needle-grass Stipa capensis; common sedges are Cyperus conglomeratus.
+Common grasses are Panicum turgidum and Mediterranean needle-grass Stipellula capensis.
+Common sedges are Cyperus conglomeratus.

 On the coast, the inter-tidal mudflats and islands are important breeding and resting habitat for migratory birds.
 The vulnerable Socotra cormorant (Phalacrocorax nigrogularis) is resident in significant colonies, particularly in a protected area of the Hawar Islands of Bahrain.
 Inland, small patches of irrigated land above aquifers create wetland habitats that support migrating birds and species that include Marsh frogs (Rana ridibunda) and Caspian pond turtles (Clemmys caspica).
 Characteristic mammals of the ecoregion are the Red fox (Vulpes vulpes), Cape hare (Lepus capensis), and Ethiopian hedgehog (Paraechinus aethiopicus).